Create 3D Presentations in Python

 portion.portion_format.fill_format.fill_type = slides.FillType.PATTERN

-portion.portion_format.fill_format.pattern_format.fore_color.color = draw.Color.dark_orange
+portion.portion_format.fill_format.pattern_format.fore_color.color = drawing.Color.dark_orange

-portion.portion_format.fill_format.pattern_format.back_color.color = draw.Color.white
+portion.portion_format.fill_format.pattern_format.back_color.color = drawing.Color.white

 portion.portion_format.fill_format.pattern_format.pattern_style = slides.PatternStyle.LARGE_GRID